f-droid/fdroid-website/_docs/Security_Model.md

 -   [Android verifies updates](https://developer.android.com/studio/publish/app-signing.html#considerations) based on the signature of the installed app
 -   [file integrity](https://gitlab.com/fdroid/fdroidclient/blob/v0.101-alpha2/app/src/main/java/org/fdroid/fdroid/installer/ApkCache.java#L57) protected by [signed metadata](https://gitlab.com/fdroid/fdroidclient/blob/v0.101-alpha2/app/src/main/java/org/fdroid/fdroid/RepoUpdater.java#L212)
 -   As of [_index-v2_](https://gitlab.com/fdroid/fdroidserver/-/merge_requests/1092), files from the repo are verified based on SHA-256, including icons, screenshots, etc.
 -   _index-v2_ uses any algorithm supported by [_apksigner_](https://gitlab.com/fdroid/fdroidserver/-/merge_requests/1134) and [_android-23_](https://developer.android.com/reference/java/security/Signature) and newer, and relies on OpenJDK's and Google's maintenance of the currently valid signing algorithms.
 When _index-v2_ was launched, the signature algorithm in use was `SHA256withRSA` and the digest algorithm was `SHA-256`.  _index-v1_ is signed by `SHA1withRSA`.
-As of this writing, SHA1 are still considered strong against [second preimage attacks](https://crypto.stackexchange.com/a/48291), which is what is relevant for index JARs.
+As of this writing, SHA1 are still considered strong against [second pre-image attacks](https://crypto.stackexchange.com/a/48291), which is what is relevant for index JARs.
 -   Production signing is handled by [reproducible builds](https://tests.reproducible-builds.org/debian/rb-pkg/unstable/amd64/android-platform-tools-apksig.html) of _apksigner_ from Debian.
 -   signed metadata includes hashes of [the app](https://gitlab.com/fdroid/fdroidserver/blob/0.6.0/fdroidserver/update.py#L460) and its [signing key](https://gitlab.com/fdroid/fdroidserver/blob/0.6.0/fdroidserver/update.py#L558)
 -   [signed metadata generated on a separate machine](https://gitlab.com/fdroid/fdroidserver/blob/0.6.0/fdroidserver/update.py#L989) (which is fully offline for f-droid.org and guardianproject.info)